 Advertise That Job

 There are both free and paid methods of advertising your job.
 For example, advertising on social media might be free, but it does stop you from reaching a more professional audience.
 If you post it on professional network building sites like LinkedIn or indeed you will find more suitable candidates.
-If you are looking for fresh graduates, you can get the word out to your local college or universities.
+If you are looking for fresh graduates, you can get the word out to your local college or university.

 You can also ask for a recommendation from your real estate network; this might be the fastest route to finding an assistant if you want fast recruitment.
 However, don’t get swayed by recommendation, you need to judge for yourself whether the person is right for the job.

 Shortlist some potential candidates for an interview from their application.
 Decide how many of the candidates you want to interview and on what platform you want to interview them.
 You need to follow the standard interview protocols for recruitment.
 Schedule the interview at a time that is convenient for both of you.
 Be sure to include a competency-based question to judge the potential of the candidates.
+Consider using HRIS Software to arrange a schedule for interviews.

 Provide a brief overview of your work method and what the role entails.
 Prepare a list of questions that you want to ask.
 Make sure they test the candidates’ cognitive ability as well as a technical understanding of the sector.
 Ask questions that assess the candidate’s experience, motivation, and future aspirations.